 We continue upward over expansive ridgelines in the high alpine desert where the air thins and cools.
 Enjoy the extraordinary views as you pass massive volcanic formations scattered throughout the fields of scree on our way to Barafu camp (15,331 ft).
 Only white-necked ravens and a handful of other birds venture this high, where vegetation is scarce.
 As dawn breaks, you’ll set out for the summit, Uhuru Peak.
 We arrive in the afternoon, when weather is generally better and most trekkers from more crowded routes have already descended.
 After enjoying the view from the Roof of Africa, we trek back to camp for the night to share our triumph together over a celebratory dinner before we begin our journey downhill via Mweka Camp and exiting the park via the Mweka Gate.

-Treat yourself to a New Year's celebration on the summit of Kilimanjaro in September 2018 with AdventureWomen!
+Treat yourself to a celebration on the summit of Kilimanjaro in September 2018 with AdventureWomen!

 - Mt.
 Kilimanjaro Hiking Trip: Day-by-Day Itinerary